 With a larger and more efficient ecig we might use a 3 or 4 second draw.
 We don't use a direct lung inhale or a 2-second draw with small ecigs, except by personal preference, for occasional variation.
 Neither works: a lung inhale doesn't get enough nicotine and causes soreness and coughing, and a 2-second cigarette-style draw is basically a placebo operation as the atomizer won't be doing much.

 Please note that expert users, using larger and more powerful hardware, use a variety of inhalation methods.

 Results of incorrect use

 As we can see, incorrect use doesn't work and has issues: little or no nicotine will be delivered; coughing or irritation to the throat or lungs may result.
-An e-cigarette is not used like a tobacco cigarette for multiple reasons.
+An e-cigarette (especially a mini ecig) is not used like a tobacco cigarette for multiple reasons.
 Tobacco smoke contains materials that are engineered to have an anaesthetic effect on the throat and lungs, but e-cigarette mist does not have these compounds.

 Always use your ecig in a different way to a cigarette (apart from them both going in the mouth).
-If you find yourself doing something - anything - the same, it's probably wrong and certainly suboptimal.
+If you find yourself doing something - anything - the same, it's probably wrong and almost certainly suboptimal.

 Experienced users, using a variety of different hardware and refills, use different approaches.
 Some use a direct lung inhale, sometimes where this is combined with a large airhole in an RBA.
 Because there is no one-size-fits-all solution in vaping, there are a multitude of different inhalation techniques.
 Read this thread for a description of some of them: